between0n1/ConnecTING-CTING/README.md

 # iOS Basic Social Media App

 Hi, I am Sunhyeok Jung majoring in computer science and this is my first iOS app.
+I designed an iOS Social Media App using Swift and Parse Images uploaded by users are stored persistently in an online database

 features
 1. login / logout / register by using Parse database